aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/EndEnemyTurn.md

 # EndEnemyTurn
-This method is only called by [DoAction](Action%20coroutines/DoAction.md) during the [post action phase](Action%20coroutines/DoAction.md#post-action) if the actionid isn't -555 (a player first strike) and it's an enemy party member's action.
+This method is only called by [DoAction](Action%20coroutines/DoAction.md) during the [post action phase](Action%20coroutines/DoAction.md#post-action) if the actionid isn't -555 (it's not a player first strike) and it's an enemy party member's action.
 It will end an enemy party member's actor turn, just like [EndPlayerTurn](EndPlayerTurn.md), but for enemy party members instead of player party members.

 ```cs
 private void EndEnemyTurn(int id)